Fractional Loop Group and Twisted K-Theory: Twisted K-theory and the group

 Using the unitarity relations $\alpha^*\beta +\gamma^*\delta =0$ and $\beta^*\beta +\delta^*\delta =1$ we see that the above operator is equal to $\beta\beta^*\beta.$ Since $\beta\in L_{2p},$ by the operator H\"older inequalities $\beta\beta^*\beta$ is in $L_{2p/3} \subset L_{p}.$ Thus $F(g) \in U_{p/2}.$ This map is homotopic to the identity map in $U_p:$ one just needs to replace the operator $x$ by $tx$ where $0\leq t \leq 1.$ At $t=0$ we then have $F_t(g) =g.$ Since the blocks of $F(g)$ are rational functions in the blocks of $g$ without singularities, the map $g\mapsto F(g)$ is smooth in the natural Banach manifold structures of the groups $U_p$ and $U_{p/2}.$ The same argument shows that the identity map on $U_r$ contracts to a map to the subgroup $U_{p/2}$ for any $p\geq r \geq p/2.$ \end{proof}

-According to [PS] the restriction of the standard 2-cocycle of the Lie algebra of $U_1$ (denoted by $U_{res}$ in [PS]) to the subalgebra $L\frak{g}$ is the cocycle defining an affine Kac-Moody algebra.
-In combination with Lemma 6.3 and Proposition 6.4 we conclude:
+According to \cite{PrSe} the restriction of the standard 2-cocycle of the Lie algebra of $U_1$ (denoted by $U_{res}$ in \cite{PrSe}) to the subalgebra $L\frak{g}$ is the cocycle defining an affine Kac-Moody algebra.
+In combination with Lemma 6.3 and Proposition 6.5 we conclude:

-\begin{proposition} The restriction from $L^cG$ to $L_qG$ of the Lie algebra cocycle $\omega$ is equivalent to the Lie algebra cocycle of Theorem 4.1 (obtained by restriction of $c_p$ from $GL_p$ to $L_q G$ with $p \geq 1/2q$). \end{proposition}
+\begin{proposition} The restriction from $L^cG$ to $L_qG$ of the Lie algebra cocycle $\omega$ is equivalent to the Lie algebra cocycle of Theorem 4.1 (obtained by restriction of $c_p$ from $GL_p$ to $L_q G$ with $p = \text{max}\left\{\frac 12, \frac{1}{2q}\right\}$). \end{proposition}

-\bf Remark \rm The previous Remark applies here, too.
-By a similar formula one can produce an explicit homotopy between the standard 2-cocycle on the Lie algebra of $U_1= U_{res}$ and the cocycle obtained from the restriction from $U_p$ to the subgroup $U_1,$ $p\geq 1.$
+\begin{remark} \rm The discussion in Remark 6.4 applies here as well.
+By a similar formula one can produce an explicit homotopy between the standard 2-cocycle on the Lie algebra of $U_{\frac 12}$ and the cocycle obtained from the restriction from $U_p$ to the subgroup $U_{\frac 12}$, for $p\geq \frac 12.$ \end{remark}

-We close this section by showing that the transformation of the field $A$ under $L_qG$ has a more geometric interpretation.
+We close this section by showing that in the fractional setting, the transformation \eqref{gauge} of the field $A:L_qG\to L_q\mathfrak{g}$ under $L_qG$ has a more geometric interpretation.